Plants 101

 Olive trees prefer full sun, so make sure to place your tree in a spot that gets at least six hours of direct sunlight per day.
 They will thrive the best indoors in an unobstructed South or West window, but smaller specimens can tolerate Eastern light.
 Avoid placing your Olive trees in North windows since it only provides a low to moderate indirect light for plants.

 Not sure if your space will provide enough light?
-Consider measuring light to ensure your Peace Lily will receive enough.
+Consider measuring light to ensure your Olive tree will receive enough.
 If you find your space doesn't provide enough light then consider installing a grow light to keep over the plant for 10-12 hours a day.

 Water